-Brief bio of Gregory Kats:
+FOR RELEASE ON DELIVERY July 18, 2012 Brief bio of Gregory Kats:

-- President Capital E (cap-e.com), a national clean energy advisory firm - Serves on the boards of multiple U.S. energy and energy related firms, all of whom sell into international markets, and all of whom are hiring employees here in the US - Served as the Director of Financing for Energy Efficiency and Renewable Energy at US Department of Energy - Former Managing Director of Good Energies, a multibillion dollar global clean energy PE and VC investor. - Partnered with JP Morgan and Citi to develop financial strategies to scale US funding for energy efficiency from \$20 billion a year to \$150 billion a year - Serves on a National Academy of Science board developing US policy recommendations to strengthen US innovation and competitiveness - Education: BA and Morehead Scholar, UNC; MBA from Stanford University and, concurrently, an MPA from Princeton University, Certified Energy Manager
+- President Capital E (cap-e.com), a national clean energy advisory firm - Serves on the boards of multiple U.S. energy and energy related firms, all of whom sell into international markets, and all of whom are hiring employees here in the US. - Served as the Director of Financing for Energy Efficiency and Renewable Energy at U.S. Department of Energy - Former Managing Director of Good Energies, a multibillion dollar global clean energy PE and VC investor. - Partnered with JP Morgan and Citi to develop financial strategies to scale US funding for energy efficiency from \$20 billion a year to \$150 billion a year. - Serves on a National Academy of Science board developing US policy recommendations to strengthen US innovation and competitiveness. - Education: BA, UNC; MBA from Stanford University, MPA from Princeton University, Certified Energy Manager.